 Life and Leisure

 Getting away from the crowds is never a problem in New Zealand.
 Even those living in the major centres are often within less than a twenty minute drive to open and unspoiled countryside.
 As a result many New Zealanders enjoy a range of outdoor pursuits with most weekends and holidays spent in the outdoors.
 Due to the lay of the land, most New Zealanders are never far from a beach or a bush-walk.
 The country is also home to many fine wineries, which can be found in both the central North Island and the South Island.
 Immigrating to New Zealand from a country that doesn’t have the lush landscapes or natural beauty that New Zealand is known for is often a big determining factor in many migrant’s decisions to make the move.

-New Zealand operates a decimal currency system with 100 cents to the NZ Dollar.
+New Zealand operates a decimal currency system with 100 cents to 1 NZ Dollar.

 All major credit cards can be used in New Zealand including American Express, Diners Club, Master Card and Visa.